The Complete Guide to Renting in Metro Vancouver

 Tip: While time-sensitive emergencies require quick help; oftentimes, simpler repairs (like a beeping smoke alarm) can be fixed with a quick Google search or a trip to Home Depot.

 9. The “ins” and “outs”

 For move-ins and move-outs, landlords may use a variation of the BC Conditions Inspection Report to document the condition of the property.
 The move-in generally involves a detailed walk-through of each room and then a key handover, while the move-out ensures the property was properly cleaned and compares to the records from the move-in inspection.

 Tip: Book movers and the elevator ASAP.
-Month-end can be a busy for moves and elevator bookings, especially in a larger building.
+Month-end can be a busy time for moves and elevator bookings, especially in a larger building.

 Still have questions?
 Give us a call, we’re here to help.

 Birds Nest Properties is boutique property management company that specializes in condo and townhome rentals in Vancouver, Richmond, Burnaby, Coquitlam, North Vancouver, and West Vancouver.